 Tip 7.
 Listen To Your Body & Be Flexible

 Your planned activities may be more demanding on your chronic conditions than you expect.
 Don’t push your body, give it time to adjust and give yourself permission to modify your plans as needed.
 Bring non-mobile activities to substitute the planned physical activities as a backup … things like books, magazines, board and card games are great options.
+Check out these awesome camping games for more ideas.

 Tip 8.
 Bring Extra Medication